How to Grow Swiss Chard in Your Garden

 Choosing Varieties of Swiss Chard

-- Fordhook Giant: Classic variety with pale-green stems and large, dark green leaves.
-Tolerates both heat and cold. (~60 days to maturity) Get seeds here.
+- Fordhook Giant: the classic, with pale green stems and large dark leaves.
+Handles both heat and cold.
+About 60 days to maturity.
+Get seeds here.

-- Bright Lights: A blend of varieties boasting red, orange, yellow, pink, and white stalks. (~65 days to maturity) Get seeds here.
+- Bright Lights: a blend with red, orange, yellow, pink, and white stalks.
+About 65 days.
+Get seeds here.

-- Barese Swiss Chard: Grows quickly and can be harvested as baby leaves in about 30 days.
-Known for its sweeter, more tender leaves.
+- Barese: fast-growing and tender, ready as baby leaves in around 30 days.
 Get seeds here.

 When & Where to Plant Swiss Chard